Intermesh/groupoffice-docs/using/finance.rst

 - Go to Developers -> API keys
 - Copy the key

-Now in Group-Office install the Mollie module and enter the key in System Settings -> Mollie
+Now in GroupOffice install the Mollie module and enter the key in System Settings -> Mollie

 MultiSafePay